marcuswhybrow/ray-peat-rodeo/README.md

 I like to clarify a term this way the first time it's used in a transcript, then trust the reader to recall it's definition, or refer back to it.
-This serves to keep interruptions to a minimum, and let Ray take center stage.
+This serves to keep interruptions to a minimum and let Ray take center stage.

-**What' That?**
+## Huh?

 Sometimes a Ray mentions something ambiguously, or the full name of paper or person is unclear to the transcriber.